iterative/dvc.org/content/docs/start/experiments.md

 In machine learning projects, the number of <abbr>experiments</abbr> grows rapidly.
-DVC can track these experiments, list and compare their most relevant parameters and metrics, navigate among them, and commit only the ones that we need to Git.
+DVC can track these experiments, list and compare their most relevant metrics, parameters, and dependencies, navigate among them, and commit only the ones that we need to Git.

 > ⚠️This video is out-of-date and will be updated soon!
 Where there are
 > discrepancies between docs and video, please follow the docs.